Competitive Mexican production costs and meaningful economic reforms have come at the right time

 - The country’s strong connection to the US supply chain and production cycle;

-- The government’s recent series at sweeping economic reforms in critical areas such as energy, tax policy, telecommunications, education and labor.
+- The government’s recent series at sweeping economic reforms in critical areas such as energy, tax policy, telecommunications, education, and labor.

-Additonal members of the Morgan Stanley analytical team, namely Nikolaj Lippman and Luis Arcentales, assert that, in addition to the domestic and international drivers that are making its economy more competitive and sustaining attractive Mexican production costs, the special relationship that Mexico enjoys as an economic “partner” of the United States could “be felt across the Mexican economy for years, perhaps even decades.”
-Both analysts see the coincidence of attractive Mexican production costs, a resurgence in US manufacturing and the structuring and implementation of a series of deep and meaningful economic reforms in Mexico as constituting a serendipitous set of circumstances that will give Mexico a North American edge over its main low cost rival, China.
+Additional members of the Morgan Stanley analytical team, namely Nikolaj Lippman and Luis Arcentales, assert that, in addition to the domestic and international drivers that are making its economy more competitive and sustaining attractive Mexican production costs, the special relationship that Mexico enjoys as an economic “partner” of the United States could “be felt across the Mexican economy for years, perhaps even decades.”
+Both analysts see the coincidence of attractive Mexican production costs, a resurgence in US manufacturing and the structuring and implementation of a series of deep and meaningful economic reforms in Mexico as constituting a serendipitous set of circumstances that will give Mexico a North American edge over its main low-cost rival, China.